Vivien Saunders: Golf career

-Personal life
+Other achievements

 She was editor of Lady Golfer for several years, also the founder of the Women's Professional Golf Association and the European Women's Tour.
 She was made honorary life member of PGA and Women's European Tour but had to resign from both to regain amateur status and play.
 Previously on Executive Committee of PGA, Chairman Women's PGA.
 She was a council member of National Coaching Foundation from 1993 to 1997.
 She has twice won the British Sports Coach of the Year Award.

 In 1986, she bought Abbotsley Golf Club, near St Neots, Cambridgeshire.
 She is the chairman of the Association of Golf Course Owners.

 Saunders was appointed Officer of the Order of the British Empire (OBE) for services to women's golf in the 1998 New Year Honours.

 In the 2015 general election, she ran against Prime Minister David Cameron in Witney for the Reduce VAT in Sport party, which she also led.

-In 2023 she was convicted of common assault and in 2025 lost a court case and appeal with the judge branding her behaviour as “manipulative” and “bullying,” and stating that she had “deliberately sought to mislead the court.”
+She finished ninth of 12 candidates, with 56 votes (0.1%).

+Legal issues

+Saunders was convicted of assault after an incident where she pushed a neighbor with her car.
+She was also convicted of assaulting a second neighbour by spraying his face with a substance in a bottle.
+The second neighbour later committed suicide, the coroner finding that it is "probable that his worries over the forthcoming court case [with Saunders] contributed more than minimally to his actions".
+The case, a dispute over water rights with tennants on her property, resulted in a judgment where Saunders lost on all counts and was strongly criticised for aggressive and misleading behaviour, including making false claims to the court."